Bus it – You know it makes sense

 In association with the Somerset Bus Partnership

-With spiralling fuel costs and rising inflation hitting garage bills has there ever been a better time to bus it?
+With fuel costs rising and garage bills increasing, Somerset Council has improved bus services.
+There has never been a better time to take the bus.

-Somerset Council is joining forces with the Somerset Bus Partnership which represents passengers to encourage more people in the county to use the bus.
+The council works with the Somerset Bus Partnership, which represents passengers.
+Together, they encourage more people across the county to use buses.

 • ATWEST